durrav/ha-dashboard/README.md

 - Count active lights
 - Count active media_players
 - Greeting (to be used with Greeting card above)
+- Today/Tomorrow (to be used with the What's for dinner card above)

 The count active lights and media_players sensors can be used in a mushroom chip-card:<br>